hunterabraham/Page_Fault_Simulator/README.md

 6. If no current process exists, pop a process from ready queue
 7. Get next memory reference for that process
 8. If page is in table
-	a. continue
+	- continue
 9. If page is not in table
-	a.
-Add page to disk queue
+	- Add page to disk queue
-	b.
-Move process to blocked queue
+	- Move process to blocked queue
-	c.
-Set current process pointer to NULL (Cause memory reference error?)
+	- Set current process pointer to NULL (Cause memory reference error?)
 10. Check if disk is ready
-	a. if it is, pop page from disk queue
+	- if it is, pop page from disk queue
-		i. if page table is full, use algorithm to determine which page to remove ii.
-Remove page
+		- if page table is full, use algorithm to determine which page to remove
+		- Remove page
-		iii.
-Add new page to page table
+		- Add new page to page table

 ## Modules